 Everyone hates a bad review, and as a business owner, you want to maintain a positive online reputation through these reviews.
-Sadly, misunderstanding and mistakes happen, and at some point you’’ have to face online negative review.
+Sadly, misunderstanding and mistakes happen, and at some point, you have to face online negative review.
 So what you can do?

 Negative online reviews are less than perfect, but negative reviews are not the end of the world.
 If you know how to deal with negative reviews, you can mitigate the damage they incur and in some case, benefit from them!

-In response to a through follow up to a negative online review, for example, an unhappy customer may remove that review, edit it, or respond through a follow up to a negative online review, for example, a disappointed customer may delete that review, edit it, or replace it with a positive comment in following interaction.
+In response to a thorough follow up to a negative online review, for example, an unhappy customer may remove that review, edit it, or respond through a follow up to a negative online review, for example, a disappointed customer may delete that review, edit it, or replace it with a positive comment in the following interaction.

 Benefits of Online Reviews